MeetBit/express-backend/README.md

 npx @meetbit/express-backend my-server
 ```

+**Make sure you have Node 16.14.0 and Yarn 1.22.x**.
 This will create a new project called `my-server`, install required packages and run your server for the first time.

 //insert gif here